efroemling/ballistica/docs/ba_module.md

 <p>    AppConfig data is stored as json on disk on so make sure to only place
     json-friendly values in it (dict, list, str, float, int, bool).
-    Be aware that tuples will be quietly converted to lists.
+    Be aware that tuples will be quietly converted to lists when stored.
 </p>

 <h3>Methods Defined or Overridden:</h3>